VPNA09/Stackoverflow-NLP/readme.md

 ## Executive Summary

 ### Data Acquisition
-- Where did you get your data? / How did you acquire your data?
+- Where did you get your data? / How did you acquire your data? (what did I actually end up with)

 Stack Overflows parent company, [Stack Exchange](https://stackexchange.com/) releases "data dumps" of all its publically available content around every 3 months via [archive.org](https://archive.org/details/stackexchange).
 The data is an anonymized dump of all user-contributed content on the Stack Exchange network.
 Stack Overflow has several XML files zipped and split up into the following categories: